Fusor: Net power

 This equation shows that energy varies with the temperature, density, speed of collision, and fuel used.
 To reach net power, fusion reactions have to occur fast enough to make up for energy losses.
 Any power plant using fusion will hold in this hot cloud.
 Plasma clouds lose energy through conduction and radiation.
 Conduction is when ions, electrons or neutrals touch a surface and leak out.
 Energy is lost with the particle.
 Radiation is when energy leaves the cloud as light.
 Radiation increases as the temperature rises.
-To get net power from fusion, you must overcome these losses.
+To get net power from fusion it's necessary to overcome these losses.
 This leads to an equation for power output.